 - Hot Trends in Plant-based Nutrition

 - Transitioning to a Plant-Based Diet: Eating Less Meat

-- Adapting Your Favorite Recipes to be Vegetarian or Vegan
+- How to Adapting Your Favorite Recipes to be Vegetarian or Vegan

 Suzanne Ickes, RDN, LDN